The Art Room’s

 Installation 3 of 3: Sankofa Bird Quilt

-A 56” x 80” quilt with a central appliqued image of a Sankofa Bird created by regional fiber artist Barbara McCraw, will be surrounded by twenty 12” blocks sewn by members of The Denton Quilt Guild and The Art Room.
+A 56” x 80” quilt with a central appliqued image of a Sankofa Bird created by regional fiber artist Barbara McCraw, is surrounded by twenty 12” blocks sewn by members of The Denton Quilt Guild and The Art Room.
 The Sankofa Bird represents the wisdom of looking to our past to inform our present and future.
 Each 12” block represents our community coming together to support this idea.
-The quilt will be hung in the American Legion Hall’s Carl Lee Jones game room.
+The quilt hangs in the American Legion Hall’s Carl Lee Jones game room.

 Additional Quilt Blocks